n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 (matras) were not repositioned during the final reordering stage.
 For `<deva>` text, the left-side matra was always positioned at the beginning of the syllable.

+Finally, in `<deva>` text, the "eyelash Ra" form was encoded as the sequence "Ra,Halant,ZWJ".

+In `<dev2>`, the required encoding for "eyelash Ra" is now "Rra,Halant", and the substitution is implemented using the `half` feature of GSUB.

 ### Advice for handling fonts with `<deva>` features only ###